 How do you build a mature customer success organization?
 What are the steps to achieve world-class Customer Success with End-to-End Strategy Design?
 How can you define the current situation of the company, uncover core challenges and opportunities, and develop and execute customer success strategies best fit your organization?

-CSM Practice continues to host highly interactive sessions for the customer success community to exchange strategies and tactical advice with top customer success thought leaders and practitioners.
-The Customer Success Executives Roundtable sessions are held second Tuesday of every month.
+CSM Practice hosted several highly interactive sessions for the customer success community to exchange strategies and tactical advice with top customer success thought leaders and practitioners.

 In this session of the Customer Success Executives Roundtable, Will Rahim is the Senior Vice President, Global Customer Success at Delphix.
 A seasoned pro at optimizing customer success through digital systems and processes, Will shared their journey and experience in building out a mature customer success organization with the participants of this session.

 - Delphix is a leader in the DataOps space.
 Enterprise-based products.

 - Their Customer Success organization has ~100 team members and is looking to grow.

 - Delphix has 100 CSMs with projections to grow the team by 30% in 2021.

 - Despite the COVID-19 pandemic, Delphix performed well in 2020

 - Retention numbers have been trending in the right direction in the last 2 years.